Home remedies that really work for arthritis

 Home remedy that really works for hemorrhoids

 Africa Studio/ShutterstockExperts at the Cleveland Clinic recommend Sitz baths—a shallow bowl that fits over your toilet—for hemorrhoid relief.
 Sitting in warm water for 15 minutes, several times a day—especially after a bowel movement—can soothe the irritated area.

 Home remedy that really works for hiccups

 Africa Studio/ShutterstockA spoonful of sugar doesn't just help the medicine go down—when it comes to hiccups, it is the medicine.
 "Eating the grainy sugar crystals forces you to swallow harder than normal, and this also works to reset your diaphragm," Martin says.
 Hiccups are spasms of the diaphragm.
-If you're desperate to get rid of hiccups, try these tricks too.
+If you're desperate to get rid of them, try these quirky home remedies for hiccups.

 Home remedy that really works for infected nails

 DPRM/ShutterstockIf you have the tell-tale signs of a bacterial or fungal infection—toenails that are thick, crumbling, and yellow, try soaking in white vinegar, a proven antifungal.
 "The white vinegar soak should be half vinegar and half water," says Dr. Friedman.
 Soak the affected finger or toe three or four times a day for 15 to 20 minutes until it clears up.